skedastik/motion-tools/README.md

 ## keyframe-nav-layer-next + keyframe-nav-layer-prev

-Go to the next/previous keyframe in the currently selected layer.
+Go to the next/previous key in the currently selected layer.
+If keys are currently selected, only navigate between keys of selected properties.

 ## posterize-time